LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/March/week-of-march-4th.md

 * Consumer intents are difficult to understand, especially using different NLU systems and entities
 * The training and optimization of bots is best conducted by agents - conversation and brand experts- but is conducted by the people who understand code, mainly developers and data scientists.

-### **Key features of the Conversation Builder**
+#### **Key features of the Conversation Builder**

 The Conversation Builder is part of the new AI capabilities from LivePerson that helps brands deliver high-impact conversational experiences at scale.

-The Conversation builder is a code-free, dialogue based tool, for creating automated conversations.
+The Conversation Builder is a code-free, dialogue based tool, for creating automated conversations.
 It is built from the ground up to enable anyone to build bots using simple UI and includes some unique capabilities:

 1. **There is no need for code**.
 Because the Conversation Builder doesn’t require coding to create a bot’s conversation, agents, who are closest to consumers, can directly participate in the conversational design, optimization and training of bots and automations.
 2. **Brands don’t need to start from scratch for building bots**: The Conversation Builder provides an out-of-the-box automation library with templates for common workflows and verticals, such as retail and telco.
 These automation templates are plug and play with a simple, one-time plug-in to APIs and brands can take advantage of pre-packaged dialogues.
 Templates include: Concierge, Lead Generation, Product Promotion, Schedule Appointments, Product Search and Shopping, Checkout, Order Status, Off Business Hours, FAQ’s and Gift Guide.